 Honesty is key when you’re ready to talk to your parents.
 Be upfront about your pregnancy and express how you’re feeling.
 Share your emotions, fears, and hopes with them.
 Let them know that you value their support and guidance during this challenging time in your life, and reassure them that you’re seeking help and taking responsibility for your situation.

-If you have an ultrasound photo, this would be the time to show it.
+If you have an ultrasound picture, this would be the time to show it, as it can help make your point clear without needing many words.

 4. Expect Different Reactions